weekendesk/kubernetes-the-hard-way/docs/03-compute-resources.md

 ### Firewall Rules

-Using the AWS console, create a security group that allows internal communication in the VPC across all protocols, allow incoming ssh and connexions on port 6443 (API) and all outgoing connexions (NTP, DNS resolution, softwares update):
+Using the AWS console, configure the security group to allow internal communication in the VPC across all protocols, allow incoming ssh and connexions on port 6443 (API) and all outgoing connexions (NTP, DNS resolution, softwares update):

-* go in the security group section of the AWS console:
+* go in the security group section of the AWS console
 * click on the default security group of the VPC
+* change the description (from "default VPC security group" to "k8s allow internal traffic and incoming ssh/http")
 * add a tag "Name" with the value "sg.k8s-the-hard-way"
-* maybe change the description (from "default VPC security group" to "k8s allow internal traffic and incoming ssh/http")
 * add the following rules:
 Inbound rules:
   Type            | Protocol | Port range | Source